vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 ### Why use a WinForms RichTextBox instead of a WPF RichTextBox?

 This sink is specifically designed for WinForms applications to avoid the WPF framework.
 Using a WPF-based logging component would require adding the entire WPF framework with all its dependencies, greatly increasing the size of the application.

-## Support and Contribute

-If you find value in this project, there are several ways you can contribute:

-- Give the [project](https://github.com/vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored) a star on GitHub ⭐
-- Support the project through [GitHub Sponsors](https://github.com/sponsors/vonhoff)
-- Improve documentation, report bugs, or submit pull requests

 ## License